get002/JAVA_CSMA/README.md

 # Important Questions Covered

-1.  (a) Explain the way of viewing the world agents to Object oriented.
+1.  (a) Explain the way of viewing the world agents to Object oriented.<br/>
     (b) Explain the way of viewing the world responsibilities about Object Oriented.
 2. List JAVA Buzzwords / features?
 3. Describe the structure of typical JAVA program with an eample?